oracle-devrel/cd3-automation-toolkit/docs/group-tf-files.md

 OCI components like - Network, Instances, LBaaS, Databases etc., were maintained in a single tfstate file.
 This was not a viable option for tenancies requiring huge infrastructure.

-Starting with the Automation Toolkit release v10.1, it is now possible to select separate directories for each Oracle Cloud Infrastructure (OCI) service supported by the toolkit.
+Starting with the Automation Toolkit release v10.1, it is possible to select separate directories for each Oracle Cloud Infrastructure (OCI) service that is supported by the toolkit.

 This can be configured while <a href="../connect-container-to-oci-tenancy"><u>connecting CD3 container to the OCI tenancy</u></a>.

-A new parameter 'outdir_structure_file' has been introduced in tenancyconfig.properties,  which can be used to configure single outdir or different outdir for each service.
+A new parameter `outdir_structure_file` has been introduced in `tenancyconfig.properties`,  which can be used to configure single outdir or different outdir for each service.

-To enable independent service directories for the generated Terraform files, follow the below steps:
+By default, the toolkit is configured to use different out directories for different services.

+**Steps to customize directory names to be created for each OCI service -**

 1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/tenancyconfig.properties```.
 Enter required config details.

-    Users have the option to enable or disable multiple service outdirectories based on their specific requirements.

-    To enable it, *outdir_structure_file* parameter which has the pre-defined path to *outdir_structure_file.properties* should be uncommented.
+    Make sure that *outdir_structure_file* is set to a pre-defined path of *outdir_structure_file.properties*.
 Refer to the screenshot below:
    ![image](../images/grouptf-1.png)

-2. Under the same user-scripts folder, open *outdir_structure_file.properties* and modify the directory names if required.
-They are in the format: *OCI_Service_Name=Directory_Name*.
+2. Under the same user-scripts folder, open `outdir_structure_file.properties` and modify the directory names if required.
+They are in the format: `OCI_Service_Name=Directory_Name`

 !!! note
        * Do not modify the OCI service Names specified on the left hand side.Modify the directory name specified on Right Hand Side only.
-       * Directory will be created for that service under <region> directory.
+       * Directory will be created for that service under <region\> directory.
 Do not provide absolute path.
-       * To make any changes to the directory structure later, it is necessary to rerun the "createTenancyConfig.py" script from scratch.
+       * To make any changes to the directory structure later, it is necessary to rerun the `createTenancyConfig.py` script from scratch.
        * It is mandatory to specify the directory name for each service.